jbyuki/ntangle.vim/README.md

 some text
 ```

-Notice it's same as **root sectoins** except the `+=` signs at the end.
+Notice it's same as **root sections** except the `+=` signs at the end.
 These sections will not be output as a file.
 These are referenced in other sections and eventually in root sections.

 Sections can be referenced with the following syntax: